 Each pattern creates a different visual shape on the chart and can be recognized by this shape.
 All of these formations allow you to monitor trends in price changes and use this knowledge when entering your own trades.
 One of the greatest benefits of this method is that it is not limited to one market.
 There are chart patterns available for all markets, such as forex, CFDs, stocks and commodities.
 They are also applicable to long-term and short-term traders on charts of any time frame.
 The shapes of each pattern reflect a trend in the movement of supply and demand, which in turn indicates which positions are wise and which ones are risky.
+Learning how to understand patterns in trading can help you develop your strategy.

-Patterns that take the shape of a triangle do not favor either the long or short side, which makes them favorable for CFD trading.
+Patterns that take the shape of a triangle do not favour either the long or short side, which makes them favourable for CFD trading.
 There are three main types of triangle patterns.
 The first is an ascending triangle, which incorporates support and resistance lines.
 The resistance line marks the top boundary above which the pattern seldom goes.
 Another vital line is the uptrend line, which indicates the rate at which the price ascends.
 If the pattern should continue ascending and eventually break the resistance line, a breakout occurs, indicating unexpected price or volume changes.

 The second type of triangle is the descending triangle.
 This is recognizable by a decreasing movement in the chart, heading downwards toward a support line.
 This support line is a straight lower boundary of the chart movement.
 The downtrend line will follow the slope of the trend, and if the pattern goes lower than the support line, a breakout will occur.
 With the ascending and descending triangles, the trend is more beneficial when it sees a breakout as this creates the opportunity for trading against the pattern and potentially making large profits.